 You can see a picture illustrating these principles below.

-It means that if an SAP S/4HANA 1511 customer wants to keep the system under mainstream maintenance, it must be upgraded to a higher release before 2021.
+It means that if an SAP S/4HANA 1511 or 1610 customer wants to keep the system under mainstream maintenance, it must be upgraded to a higher release before 2021 or 2022 accordingly.
 Note, that if the SAP S/4HANA starting release is already in customer-specific maintenance, a two-step or multistep upgrade may be required; for more information on this scenario, see the Product Availability Matrix (PAM).

 The end of mainstream maintenance dates for every release can be found in PAM as well.

-With the evolution of SAP S/4HANA, some of the products, or part of products of the old SAP Business Suite (such as SAP CRM or SAP SRM) are now available in SAP S/4HANA.
+With the evolution of SAP S/4HANA, some of the products, or part of products of SAP Business Suite (such as SAP CRM or SAP SRM) are now available in SAP S/4HANA.

 If you are using those products as standalone systems, you may want to take the opportunity of simplifying your current landscape.
 This could be another driving factor behind your decision to upgrade to a newer SAP S/4HANA release.